 - Failing to trust others: for instance, having a workplace computer policy that blocks social media websites; or micromanages a competent staff member.

 - Information vacuums: where a void in communication – especially in a time of change – allows gossip and innuendo to thrive.

 Building trust in your organisation can take serious time and effort.
-But it’s vital to developing an engaged and productive team, especially if you want to achieve sustainable growth in your organisation.
+However, it’s vital to developing an engaged and productive team.
+Especially if you want to achieve sustainable growth in your organisation.

 A good place to start is Stephen M R Covey’s The Speed of Trust.
 It’s a prescriptive guide that reminds us of the value and the complexity of trust in our relationships.

 Contact us if you’d like to find out how we can help you build trust into your business.